IFB-ElixirFr/sandboxbioscenarios/session03/step01.md

 	{ valid: false, value: "GGG"}
 ]}>
 	<span slot="prompt">
-		What are the last three nucleotides of the belebele.fasta file ?
+		What are the last three nucleotides of the SAOUHSC.fasta file ?
 	</span>
 </Quiz>